Magnolia Trees for Sale Online

 First and foremost, find out what grow zone you live in and which Magnolia trees will grow best there.
-The Magnolia Ann is a versatile variety that can grow just about anywhere in the country.
+The Magnolia Ann is a versatile variety that can grow anywhere in the country.
 For something more synonymous with the south (a hardiness zone of 7-9), the Teddy Bear Magnolia is a majestic tree that produces a stark contrast of shiny dark green leaves and full white flowers.
-It’s exactly what comes to mind when you think of a classic Magnolia tree.
+It’s what comes to mind when you think of a classic Magnolia tree.

 2. Map out the space on your property

 If you have a smaller yard, rest assured that you can still enjoy the beauty of a Magnolia tree!
-For smaller varieties, we recommend the Little Gem Magnolia (this variety also happens to be relatively cold hardy).
-The Little Gem is the smallest subspecies and can grow up to 15-20 feet tall making it perfect for a smaller property or city garden.
+For smaller varieties, we recommend the Little Gem Magnolia (this variety also happens to be relatively cold-hardy).
+The Little Gem is the smallest subspecies and can grow up to 15-20 feet tall, making it perfect for a smaller property or city garden.
 Despite its smaller size, it still produces large, crisp white flowers.

 3. Create a cohesive design

 Landscape design is similar to interior design in that choosing the right plants is essential to create a cohesive look and feel in your yard.
 This is often overlooked, and people don’t realize that their plants clash against the existing aesthetic and landscape until they have planted the specimens.
 Luckily, Magnolias are versatile and match well with just about any color or style.
 Just make sure to choose a tree that has a flower color that complements the rest of the landscape.

 Buy Magnolia Trees Online from the Plant Experts